 BA, LLB, MBA, PhD

 Dr. Blair Winsor joined the Faculty of Business Administration at Memorial University in August 2013, having taught entrepreneurship, innovation management and small business management-related topics at Edinburgh Napier University in the United Kingdom (UK) for the previous 11 years.
-Blair has been a manager, angel investor, board member, and consultant in a variety of businesses - ranging from a family-owned corner store operation to a United States-based technology startup – and organizations in Canada and the UK.
-Dr. Winsor also works with entrepreneurs through Enactus and the Genesis Centre.
-He is a member of Common Ground and Startup NL.
+Over the last 30 years Blair has been an entrepreneur, angel investor, board member, and consultant in the UK, the US, and Canada.
+Currently, he enjoys working with entrepreneurs through Memorial’s Centre for Entrepreneurship.

-He completed his doctor of philosophy at University of Warwick Business School in the UK.
-Dr. Winsor has a bachelor of arts in political science from Memorial, a bachelor of laws from the University of Ottawa, and an MBA from Luigi Bocconi Commercial University in Italy.
+Blair completed his doctor of philosophy at University of Warwick Business School in the UK.
+He also has a bachelor of arts in political science from Memorial, a bachelor of laws from the University of Ottawa, and an MBA from Luigi Bocconi Commercial University in Italy.
 In addition, he has a diploma in French from the University of Quebec at Chicoutimi and a post-graduate certificate in teaching and learning in higher education from Edinburgh Napier University.